 I must admit though, compared to Brooklyn and Manhattan, Queens has the least all-vegan spots.
 Seriously.
 Happycow search it and you will find vast virtual swaths of 100% vegan vacancy.
 Yet that doesn’t mean the borough isn’t vegan-friendly.
 If you’re willing to do some intra-borough traveling, you will find some unforgettable, delicious food that’s mostly unintentionally vegan.

 Astoria is a curious mix of new and old.
-I don’t pretend to know the intricacies of neighborhood trends.
-Yet, while Astoria has changed quite a bit, the area still stubbornly retains a very old layer of grit.
+While Astoria has changed quite a bit, the area still stubbornly retains a very old layer of grit.
 I think Steinway Street, the major conduit that roughly bisects Queens, best exemplifies this.
 I used to live on the northern tail end.